hyperledger-archives/indy-sdk/doc/anoncreds-design.md

 /// issuer_did: a DID of the issuer signing claim_def transaction to the Ledger
 /// schema_json: credential schema as a json
 /// tag: allows to distinct between credential definitions for the same issuer and schema
-/// xtype: credential definition type (optional, 'CL' by default) that defines claims signature and revocation math.
+/// type_: credential definition type (optional, 'CL' by default) that defines claims signature and revocation math.
 Supported types are:
 /// - 'CL': Camenisch-Lysyanskaya credential signature type
 /// config_json: type-specific configuration of credential definition as json:
 /// - 'CL':